guilhermepontual/guilhermepontual/README.md

 **🏃🏻 "The Fear Of Risk Is What Stops You From Evolving." 🦅**

 -   📍  From PE living Recife
--   👾 At the moment, I'm software developer intern at Lojas Quero-Quero S.A, It's awesome!💚
+-   👾 At the moment, I'm Data Scientist intern at Lojas Quero-Quero S.A, It's awesome!💚

 #